If you’re already a Hitchhiker, log in to access this content.

 Click Save at the bottom of the screen.

-From the Manage Entity Types screen, enable the relevant built-in Entity Types (Restaurants, Events, FAQs) and the new Community Story type.
+From the Entity Types configuration screen, enable the relevant built-in Entity Types (Restaurants, Events, FAQs) and the new Community Story type.

-From the Manage Entity Types screen, make Restaurants the primary entity type.
+From the Entity Types configuration screen, make Restaurants the primary entity type.

-Add a Community Story entity by clicking on “Add Entity” on the dropdown for Community Story type or by navigating to the Knowledge Graph and clicking “Add Entity > Add Single Entity”.
+Add a Community Story entity by clicking on “Add Entity” on the dropdown for Community Story type or by navigating to the Knowledge Graph and clicking “Add Data > Add Single Entity” and selecting Community Story Entity Type.

 Name: Save the Turtles Entity ID: CS-1